Air America

 Plot

-In late 1969, Billy Covington (Robert Downey Jr.) works as a helicopter traffic pilot for a Los Angeles radio station.
-When he breaks several safety regulations by flying low, the U.S. Federal Aviation Administration suspends his pilot's license.
-However, his piloting skills, bravery and disregard for the law are noticed by a mysterious government agent, who tells Billy that he can get his license back if he accepts a job in Laos, working for a "strictly civilian" company called Air America.
-It is readily apparent that Air America is a front for CIA operations in Laos.
+In late 1969, Billy Covington works as a helicopter traffic pilot for a Los Angeles radio station.
+When he breaks several safety regulations by flying too low, the U.S. Federal Aviation Administration suspends his pilot's license.
+However, his skills, bravery and disregard for the law are noticed by a government agent, who tells Billy he can get his license back if he accepts a job in Laos, working for the "strictly civilian" company Air America.
+Air America turns out to be a front for CIA operations in Laos.

 More details